Monthly ecommerce #4

 Adobe has introduced new tools in the Adobe Experience platform to offer retailers more personalized shopping experiences.

-The tools utilize new online and hybrid technologies and will help retailers to identify broken experiences via AI, offer flexible payment options, and enhance website & apps speed.
+The tools utilize new online and hybrid technologies and will help retailers to identify broken experiences via AI, offer flexible digital payment options, and enhance website & apps speed.

 Moreover, now merchants can make edits to Adobe Experience Manager sites content via Adobe Commerce PWA Studio.
 The integration creates more opportunities for customer engagement and conversion through delivering experiences on mobile and desktop devices.